-- (1) Assess the applicants logbook flight time for mountain flying experience to see that it exceeds the intent and standard for terrain and weather awareness required and certify each entry as assessed. - (2) By oral questioning assess that the knowledge of terrain and weather awareness is satisfactory in lieu of briefings stated in Appendix IV of this advisory circular.
+(1) Assess the applicant's logbook flight time for mountain flying experience to see that it exceeds the intent and standard for terrain and weather awareness required and certify each entry as assessed.

-(3) Assess by in flight demonstration of competence that knowledge, skill and attitude in terrain and weather awareness meets or exceeds the appropriate requirements.
+- (2) By oral questioning assess that the knowledge of terrain and weather awareness is satisfactory in lieu of briefings stated in Appendix IV of this AC. - (3) Assess by inflight demonstration of competence that knowledge, skill and attitude in terrain and weather awareness meets or exceeds the appropriate requirements.
 This assessment may form part of any biennial flight review requirement.